Pretrained Transformer Language Models for Search - part 1

-Classic information retrieval (IR) relying on lexical matching which has been around since the early days of Information Retrieval.
-One example of a popular lexical based retrieval scoring function is BM25.
+Classic information retrieval (IR) relies on lexical matching.
+A technique that has been around since the early days of Information Retrieval.
+One example of a popular lexical-based retrieval scoring function is BM25.
 Retrieval can be done in sub-linear time using inverted indexes and accelerated by dynamic pruning algorithms like WAND.
-Dynamic pruning algorithms avoid scoring exhaustively all documents which match at least one of the query terms.
+Dynamic pruning algorithms avoid exhaustively scoring all documents which match at least one of the query terms.

 Hybrid Dense Sparse Retrieval

 Recent research indicates that combining dense and sparse retrieval improve recall, see for example A Replication Study of Dense Passage Retriever.
 The hybrid approach combines dense and sparse retrieval but requires search technology which supports both sparse lexical and dense retrieval.
 Vespa.ai supports hybrid retrieval in the same query by combining the WAND and ANN algorithms.